 §353.41.
-Adoption of Comptroller [General Services Commission's] Rules.
+Adoption of Comptroller Rules.

-The board adopts the current administrative rules adopted by the Texas Comptroller of Public Accounts [General Services Commission] regarding the Historically Underutilized Business Program.
-The Comptroller's [General Service Commission's] rules can be found at Title 34 [4], Part 1 [5], Chapter 20 [444], Subchapter D [B], Division 1.
+The board adopts the current administrative rules adopted by the Texas Comptroller of Public Accounts regarding the Historically Underutilized Business Program.
+The Comptroller's rules can be found at Title 34, Part 1, Chapter 20, Subchapter D, Division 1.